depletionmode/divination/README.rst

 ^^^^^^^^^^^^^^^^^^^^^

 The Linux kernel module can be built by running make under the `driver/linux <driver/linux>`_ directory.
-The prerequisite dependencies (kernel headers, gcc, etc.) will need to be installed.
+The usual prerequisite dependencies (kernel headers, gcc, etc.) will need to be installed.

 Usage
 -----